CopernicaMarketingSoftware/Documentation/Mailerq/5.4/rabbitmq-config.md

 ```

 The above config file option instructs MailerQ to set the "x-max-priority"
-property on the outbox queue to the given value.
+property on the outbox queue and tempqueues to the given value.
 This setting is used
-during application startup when the outbox queue is declared.
-If the outbox
+during application startup when the outbox queue is declared, and when new temporary
-queue already exists, it must match the "x-max-priority" setting of the
+queues are declared.
+If the outbox queue already exists, it must match the "x-max-priority"
-existing queue.
+setting of the existing queue.

 ## The exchange